-Figure 3-7 shows the distribution of land use within the District's SOI based on the City of Beaumont and Riverside County Zoning (for the Cherry Valley area) as presented in the latest General Plans.
-This does not necessarily represent the current land use distribution.
-Almost 39% of the land use is residential; 60% is open space, conservation or rural mountainous.
+Figure 3-7 shows the distribution of land use within the District's SOI based on the City of Beaumont and Riverside County Zoning as presented in the latest General Plans.
+Currently, 49% of the land use is residential, 40% of the land use is open space, and 8% of the land use is industrial or commercial.
+Approximately 4% of the land use within the District's SOI is designated as railroad, public facilities, mixed-use, and agriculture (2020 zoning and land use).

-Figure 3-7 - Cherry Valley Land Use Distribution within BCVWD SOI based on Current Zoning
+Figure 3-7 - Land Use Distribution within BCVWD SOI based on Current Zoning